USS Java (1815)

+USS Java was a wooden-hulled, sailing frigate in the United States Navy, bearing 44 guns.
+She was named for the American victory over off the coast of Brazil on 29 December 1812, captured by the Constitution under the command of Captain William Bainbridge.
+HMS Java had suffered severe damage during the engagement and being far from home port was ordered burned.

 Java was built at Baltimore, Maryland in 1814 and 1815 by Flannigan & Parsons.
 Not completed until after the end of the War of 1812, she was launched on 1 August 1814.
 Java, Captain Oliver Hazard Perry in command, got underway from Baltimore 5 August 1815, picked up spare rigging at Hampton Roads and New York, and sailed to Newport, Rhode Island, to fill out her crew.
 Ordered to the Mediterranean to serve in the Second Barbary War, the new frigate departed from Newport 22 January 1816 in the face of a bitter gale.
 At sea one of her masts snapped with ten men upon the yards, killing five.